 Coincidence Analysis (CNA) is a configurational comparative method (CCM) of causal inference and data analysis that is custom-built for multi-outcome structures.

-The cna package provides all the functionalities required to analyze data by means of CNA.
+The cna package provides all the base functionalities required to analyze data by means of CNA.

 The cnaOpt package provides various functions for optimizing consistency and coverage scores of models of configurational comparative methods as CNA and QCA.